Sea Salt by Sherwin Williams is a popular blue, green and gray color that works beautiful with white and other trending home design colors.

 - Summit Gray

-Sherwin Williams Sea Salt in Different Rooms
+Sherwin Williams Sea Salt in Real Rooms

 Ready to see some examples of Sea Salt?
 I have them broken down by different rooms throughout the home, so you can see how the hue looks in different spaces and lighting.